astrieanna/haiku-dropbox-client/README.md

 There will be a lot of output to the terminal because I'm still debugging things.
 You'll be able to see the files/edits from other devices with Dropbox clients or from the Dropbox web interface.

+# License

+This code is under the MIT license.
+See the file LICENSE for the full text of it.